 Like Turkey, Morocco has beautiful lanterns to bring home as souvenirs.
 Once you get out of the Moroccan desert, keep your eye out for them, you will be hard pressed to miss them!
 If you are taking a Marrakech tour, you will be sure to spot them!

 Africa and the Middle East have such amazing spice shops, it would be a shame not to buy some of your favorites.
+Especially after eating all of the delicious foods in Morocco.
 Check out the many vendors and bring home some spices from Morocco.
 Make sure you enjoy all of the food, cuisine is one of the best reasons to visit Morocco.

 Moroccan Pottery is another popular thing to buy in Morocco.
 It is EVERYWHERE in many colors and designs!

 If you want to know what Morocco is famous for, Argan is it!
 Pick some up anywhere in Morocco to bring home with you as a keepsake from your trip!
 Make sure you know if you are buying cosmetic argan oil or cooking argan oil!

 If you want something brightly colored, why not pick up a hat from the markets in Morocco!

 Moroccan leather has been made the same way for hundreds of years.
 You can find goat, sheep, cow and camel leather in the shops in Morocco.
 Prices vary greatly depending on the leather quality.
 Look for a leather shop to ensure you are getting a quality product.

 Mostly for decorative purposes, you can find beautiful hammered metal pieces made in Morocco.